complementizer/rl-sentence-compression/README.md

 # Sentence Compression with Reinforcement Learning

+Code for the ACL 2022 paper *Efficient Unsupervised Sentence Compression by Fine-tuning Transformers with Reinforcement Learning*.

 ### Install `scrl` library
 The library is used for training, producing summaries with existing models and for evaluation and works with Python 3.7/3.8.